Equal Protection by Law: Federal Antidiscrimination Legislation After Morrison and Kimel (with Reva B. Siegel), 110 YALE LAW JOURNAL 441 (2000).

 Date of Authorship for this Version

 Post, Robert C. and Siegel, Reva B., "Equal Protection by Law: Federal Antidiscrimination Legislation After Morrison and Kimel" (2001).
 Faculty Scholarship Series.
-Paper 188.
+188.